john-cd/rust_howto/bk/drafts/categories/text-editors/index.md

 Applications for editing text.

-For the most comprehensive and user-friendly experience, VS Code (with the [`rust-analyzer`]( ){{hi: }} extension), IntelliJ IDEA (with the Rust plugin) or CLion (with the Rust plugin) are highly recommended.
+For the most comprehensive and user-friendly experience, VS Code (with the [`rust-analyzer`]( )↗{{hi: }} extension)↗, IntelliJ IDEA (with the Rust plugin)↗ or CLion (with the Rust plugin)↗ are highly recommended.
 VS Code, in particular, has become popular due to its performance and the quality of the `rust-analyzer` extension.

 Vim, Emacs, and Neovim offer great flexibility and power, but they require a higher initial configuration investment.
 Sublime Text and Atom can also be configured for decent Rust support, but VS Code has largely taken over in popularity.